Find Affordable College Courses

 Augusta, GA

 You’ll join some of the best and brightest minds around you if you attend Augusta University.
 The school came in at #5 on this year’s Best Health Professions Schools in Georgia list.
-Augusta University is a medium-sized public school located in the medium-sized city of Augusta.
+Augusta University is a medium-sized public school located in the midsize city of Augusta.

 Health Professions majors at Augusta University take out an average of $27,442 in student loans while working on their egree.
 This translates to an average monthly loan payment of $127, based on a 10-year repayment plan.

-Read full report on Health Professions at Augusta University
+Full Health Professions at Augusta University Report

 The average amount in student loans that health professions majors at South University, Savannah take out is $44,282.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $208.